 If you are looking for a career that is critical is many ways, becoming a physician assistant is just that type of career.
 Tough it is one of the most understated roles in the medical field, it is one of the most important.
 Doctors and nurses get all the limelight and attention.
 It is the (PA) Physician Assistant that is often responsible for the treatments plans and care that patients receive.

 The core function of many healthcare facilities would not function as well without their physician assistants making everything run smoother.
+Another great option for those who have goals of becoming a doctor and have questions about whether they want to do their medical residency is to become a physician assistant.
+The PA is the closing thing to a doctor and physicians without residencies can work a physicians assistants very easily and it is also a great to have when waiting on your residency.
 We will breakdown the necessary education, the duties of the job itself, the ins and outs of the career and future of the career below for you.
-Lets get started!

 What is the process to become an PA?